Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
-        <p>This was a weak area for me, not as bad as some areas, but still needing improvment , scoring 60%.
-I really need to work on understanding, logic coding, like robot programing, that seems to be a big issue in a lot of categories</p>
+        <p>This was a weak area for me, not as bad as some areas, but still needing improvement, scoring 60%.
+I need to work on understanding, logic coding, like robot programming, which seems to be a big issue in a lot of categories</p>
     </div>

 <div class="section">
         <h2>Example Mistakes</h2>
         <ul>
-            <li><strong>Mistake 1:</strong> Q21: This question I got incorrect because I wasn't able to correctly identify and interpret the correct movements of the robot, and I misinterpreted the correct movments for the robot.</li>
+            <li><strong>Mistake 1:</strong> Q21: This question I got incorrect because I wasn't able to correctly identify and interpret the correct movements of the robot, and I misinterpreted the correct movements for the robot.</li>
-            <li><strong>Mistake 2:</strong> Q55: I got this question incorrect because, I misread the conditional statement of this Procedure, which unfortuantly led to me calculating and getting the wrong results..</li>
+            <li><strong>Mistake 2:</strong> Q55: I got this question incorrect because, I misread the conditional statement of this Procedure, which unfortunately led to me calculating and getting the wrong results..</li>
         </ul>
     </div>